karrick/gosync/README.md

 semaphore and mutex structures that use the low-level atomic primitives.
-On top of these two private structures the Go standard library implements `sync.Mutex`, `sync.Cond`, giving application developers access to mutexes and condition variables.
-Also on top of these private structures Go implments channels, giving application developers access to high-level synchronization for concurrent software development.
+On top of these two private structures the Go standard library implements `sync.Mutex`, `sync.Cond`, giving application developers access to mutexes and condition variables, and channels, giving application developers access to high-level synchronization for concurrent software development.

 The semaphore library available at https://github.com/golang/sync is built on top of channels, `context.Context`, `sync.Locker`, and